Battle of the Chernaya: The battle

-58,000 Russian troops in two army corps under Prince Michael Gorchakov fought against 28,000 French and Sardinian troops under French General Aimable Pélissier and Piedmontese General Alfonso Ferrero La Marmora.
-Although the British correspondents were amazed at the courageousness and impetuosity of their attack, the assault of the Russian army was handicapped by poor organization and lack of experienced soldiers which, due to Sevastopol, forced their corps to consist mostly of militia.
+58,000 Russian troops in two army corps under Prince Michael Gorchakov fought against 36,000 French and Sardinian troops under French General Aimable Pélissier and Piedmontese General Alfonso Ferrero La Marmora.
+Ottoman forces—six battalions of infantry and one artillery battery—were commanded by Władysław Kościelski (Ottoman name "Sefer Pasha").
+Although the British correspondents were amazed at the courageousness and impetuosity of the Russian attack, the assault was handicapped by poor organization and lack of experienced soldiers which, due to Sevastopol, forced their corps to consist mostly of militia.

-In the cover of the morning fog, the Russians advanced towards Traktir Bridge with 47,000 infantry, 10,000 cavalry and 270 cannon under command of General Pavel Liprandi on the left and General N. A. Read on the right.
+In the cover of the morning fog, the Russians advanced towards Traktir Bridge with 47,000 infantry, 10,000 cavalry and 270 cannon under command of General Pavel Liprandi on the left and General Nikolay Read (the son of a Scottish engineer-immigrant) on the right.
 The two generals had been ordered by Gorchakov not to cross the river until given explicit orders.
-Annoyed that things weren’t happening fast enough, Gorchakov sent a note to his generals with the words "Let's start it."
-By this, Gorchakov only meant that the Russians should start to deploy their forces.
-Unfortunately his generals interpreted his words as his order to attack and they acted accordingly, although reserve forces were still en route to the battlefield.
+Annoyed that things weren't happening fast enough, Gorchakov sent a note to his generals with the words "Let's start it."
+Read asked himself: "What exactly should we start?" which he also tried to find out from the aide-de-camp Lieutenant Krasovsky who had handed over the note; Krasovsky himself did not know; the artillery duel was already underway.
+By this, Gorchakov, possibly, only meant that the Russians should start to deploy their forces.
+His generals interpreted his words as his order to attack and they acted accordingly, although reserve forces were still en route to the battlefield.